Aglais-Io/HotelKashyyyk/README.md

 # Rules:
 Only change your function.
 Only I can change global variables.
-Commit via pull request not by changing main branch.
+Commit via pull request to alpha branch.
+Not by changing main branch.

 This should stop most merge conflicts :D